whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/24-overview.md

+---
+title: Using the Evaluation Platform
+meta:
+  - name: description
+    content: As a Search Quality Rater, you will work on many different types of rating tasks.
+This section provides guidance on how to use certain features of the Evaluation Platform that you will encounter frequently in Page Quality (PQ) and Needs Met (NM) rating tasks.
+---

 # Overview

 The Evaluation Platform is the system you will use to acquire and rate tasks.
 You can access the Evaluation Platform by going to this link: [http://www.raterhub.com/evaluation/rater](http://www.raterhub.com/evaluation/rater)